Krakow is a uniquely charming city that will make you want to visit again and again.

 Plac Nowy (New Square) in Kazimierz is the place where people go to hang out, eat, drink and listen to street musicians.

-Originally a Jewish marketplace, this is now a food market surrounded by bars.
+Originally a Jewish marketplace, this is now a lively food market surrounded by bars.

 The most popular food there is zapiekanka – a typical Polish bread with cheese and mushrooms plus other toppings.

-Vegetarians will manage easily, but for vegans it may be tricky (through maybe you can ask to have it without the cheese?)
+Vegetarians will manage easily, but for vegans it may be tricky (though maybe you can ask to have it without the cheese?).
 In any case, there’s an excellent vegan kebab stall at the square (called Vegab) so vegans won’t go hungry.
+If you’re going to visit Krakow as a vegan, read my Vegan Krakow Guide first.

 Krakow’s Jewish History